-If we believe in feeling good - if we believe that feeling good is a choice, not a circumstance - then as a warrior we choose to feel good, and in making that choice we create a better-feeling reality, which improves our circumstances, which gives us a circumstance to feel good about, which leads to a self-fulfilling prophecy of feeling-good-makes-us-feel-better.
+If we believe in feeling good - if we believe that joy is a choice, not a circumstance - then as a warrior we choose to feel good, and in making that choice we create a better-feeling reality, which improves our circumstances, which gives us a circumstance to feel good about, which leads to a self-fulfilling prophecy of feeling-good-makes-us-feel-better.

 And so forth.
 The better we feel, the better our creation feels to be inside of.
 We are living inside the creation of our minds, relatives, so let's start thinking happier thoughts and believing happier stories.
 The higher our level of optimism, and our level of enthusiasm (in Theos - with God), the more inspired our manifestations become.

 Only one possible future lies ahead of us - a sustainable future.
 The long-term survival rate for all other futures fades to zero.
-And so we find ourselves spiraling faster towards the cultural bottleneck which weeds out all unsustainable thinking, otherwise known as negativity.
+And so we find ourselves spiraling faster towards the cultural bottleneck which weeds out all unsustainable thoughts and actions, including the dissonant frequency known as negativity.
 This cultural bottleneck which requires paring out all unsustainable culture practices in order to survive in perpetuity provides space only for sustainable culture, which will necessarily be aligned with Laws of Nature, the Laws of the Dharma.

 the immortal culture, the eternal culture, the culture of the Dharma.